Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

+The proof can now be completed by following the argument for $s,t\in (0,1)$ case.
+Indeed, the denominator can be bounded by the exact same manner as above, whereas the numerator can be controlled with the $k=2$ version of Lemma \ref{l:ltail}.
+The case $t=1$ is analogous to the case $s=0$.
+We have thus established Proposition \ref{p:ltd}}. \end{proof} \begin{proof}[Proof of Proposition \ref{p:ltd.ptl}] We now explain how the above proof can be modified to extend it to the point-to-line version.
+Fix any $m>0$ and $M>1$.
+Indeed observe that for $0<s<t<1$, one has

-Again Lemma \ref{l:ltail} is a process-level estimate that allows even the end point to vary, \eqref{eqs} continues to hold simultaneously for all $p,q,z\in \R$ with same high probability.
+Since Lemma \ref{l:ltail} is a process-level estimate that allows even the endpoint to vary, \eqref{eqs} continues to hold simultaneously for all $p,q,z\in \R$ with same high probability.
 However for the lower bound on the denominator, one-point lower-tail bound is not sufficient.
 Instead, for the denominator we use long-time process-level lower bound from Proposition 4.1 in \cite{cgh} to get that with probability at least $1-\Con\exp(-\frac1\Con M^{3/2})$ we have